 - Future medical expenses -- Until the wonderful day when medicine offers a cure for spinal cord injuries, the medical focus remains on rehabilitation and helping the victim and their families learn to live with the spinal cord injury.
 Victims of spinal cord injuries typically have a rehabilitation team consisting of physical therapists, occupational therapists, rehabilitation nurses, home health aides, respiratory therapists and more.
 The cost of future medical care is often one of the largest components of compensatory damages in spinal cord injury cases.
-To be sure, at the Law Offices of John Day, our goal is to make sure you receive enough money to ensure you or your family member receives high-quality medical care for a lifetime.
+To be sure, at The Law Offices of John Day, P.C. our goal is to make sure you receive enough money to ensure you or your family member receives high-quality medical care for a lifetime.

 - Cost of in-home assistance – Depending upon the severity of the spinal cord injury, an array of in-home assistance may be necessary including cooking, cleaning, transportation services, lawn care, child care, etc.